 VLANs and inter-VLAN routing in a multilayer switched environment.
 Variants of STP and the use of related enhancements.
 Techniques for network redundancy and load balancing.
 Securing a switched infrastructure.
 Architectures and techniques for delivering converged traffic in an enterprise environment.
-Includes: Experiential Learning Activity

-NET 3012 [0.5 credit] IP Architectures and Solutions
+IP Architectures and Solutions